Skip to main content

 The definition of “window shopping” is not necessarily walking by a window, peering in to see what’s for sale.
 Oh, no. Window shopping can be expanded to simply mean “shopping by looking and not necessarily buying.”
 One can window shop and purchase items or one can window shop for days without buying a dang thing.
 Window shopping can be done at yard sales, thrift stores, malls, department stores, and, yes, while walking down Broadway peaking at window displays. [etc.]

-This page titled 6: Strategies is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6: Strategies is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?